Faryal Makhdoom: Amir Khan’s Wife Publicly Stands By Her Man Amid His Sex Tape Scandal

 Faryal Makhdoom is standing by her man, with the wife of Amir Khan offering what appears to be public support after the release of his embarrassing sex tape.

-The boxing champion was rocked this week with the release of an explicit video filmed just weeks after his 2013 wedding — a video does not feature his wife.
+The boxing champion was rocked this week with the release of an explicit video filmed just weeks after his 2013 wedding — a video that does not feature his wife.
 The video allegedly showed Khan “carrying out a sexual act while speaking to a female model on Skype,” and has already made its way to some adult video sites, the Daily Mail reported.

 There had been rumors for years about the sex tape’s existence, but it finally reached the internet this week.
 Sources close to Amir Khan said he is devastated about the leak.

-“This is a mortifying moment for Amir,” a source told the Sun.
+“This is a mortifying moment for Amir,” a source told The Sun.
 “He’s a Muslim boxer and his personal life is under the microscope right now, so the timing couldn’t be worse.
 There had been rumors about these videos for years but now anyone who wants to view them on the internet for free can do so.”

 Though some reports initially indicated that Faryal Makhdoom was furious over Amir Khan’s sex tape, she has publicly shown support for her husband, the Mirror noted.
 While not addressing the drama directly, Faryal posted videos of her husband’s workouts to social media this week in what appeared to be an obvious sign of support.